halimah999/software-testing-unit-integration/README.md

   Here we made a bunch of testing based in some logics such as should be thrown error if currency not supported or card not founded
 - ```StripeServiceTest```
   in this service we check if could be debited of the  card or thrown exception during some cases

+`note`:  In service tests we applied mock and mockito to removing external dependencies  from a unit test
 ## 2. Integration testing

 to check if the registration customer and payment  work correctly togther: